A guide to leveraging data analytics in fraud management

 • Implement the most appropriate fraud detection solution.
 Different tools are designed for different sectors, internal teams, and business sizes.
 Choosing the most appropriate software can protect a business from the most likely causes of fraud and can keep managing long-term risk effectively.
 For example, an ecommerce business trying to cut down on CNP fraud should look for an AI fraud detection tool that prioritizes online payment fraud.
 Businesses requiring real-time user behavior analysis will benefit more from a sessional system that collects all user data.

 • Train staff to utilize fraud detection software.
-The majority of SMBs plan to maintain some methods of manual fraud detection in 2023 alongside data analytics implementation5.
-Staff training will help teams respond appropriately to suspicious behavior flagged by AI and train machine learning software to profile users accurately.
+The majority of SMBs plan to maintain some methods of manual fraud detection in 2023 alongside data analytics implementation.5 Staff training will help teams respond appropriately to suspicious behavior flagged by AI and train machine learning software to profile users accurately.

 • Continually audit and monitor threats.
 AI is helping fraudsters to develop more sophisticated methods and disguise activity.
 As well as flagging risk and responding appropriately, proactive fraud prevention strategies must continually improve and adapt to the changing fraud landscape.
 Understanding emerging threats and training fraud detection tools to identify them can significantly reduce disruption.